-Rule 6.
-Reinstatement.

-A. A suspended or disbarred lawyer must apply to this court for reinstatement before resuming practice before this court.
-A lawyer who has been suspended may apply for reinstatement before or after the end of his term of suspension.
+- H. If the membership in the Southern District Bar of the lawyer being disciplined was not current at the time of the court order imposing discipline, the order can include that the lawyer may not reapply for admission except under such conditions as the court may impose. - Rule 7.
+Reinstatement. - A. A suspended or disbarred lawyer must apply to this court for reinstatement before resuming practice before this court.
+A lawyer who has been suspended may apply for reinstatement before the end of his or her suspension, but reinstatement will not occur until the suspension has been fully served.
 The term of suspension includes all conditions and periods of suspension, including probated and inactive suspension.
-A lawyer who has been disbarred may apply for reinstatement but not before five years from the effective date of the disbarment.

-- B. All petitions for reinstatement shall be filed with the clerk of the court who will promptly refer the petition to the Attorney Admissions Committee for its recommendation on the petition to the chief judge.
-The chief judge may make the final decision of the court on the petition. - C. Petitions for reinstatement shall be accompanied by an advance cost deposit in an amount to be set by the court to cover anticipated costs of the proceeding. - D. No petition for reinstatement may be filed within one year following an adverse ruling on a previous petition.
+A lawyer who has been disbarred may apply for reinstatement, but not before five years from the effective date of the disbarment. - B. All petitions for reinstatement will be filed with the clerk of the court who will promptly refer the petition to the Attorney Admissions Committee for its recommendation on the petition to the chief judge.
+The chief judge may make the final decision of the court on the petition. - C. Petitions for reinstatement must be accompanied by all documents related to any and all discipline ever received by the attorney, including but not limited to the Petition, the Judgment, and all documentation proving all requirements of each discipline have been met (i.e., receipts for fines paid, CLE classes taken, etc.).
+A short narrative is recommended to provide the Attorney Admission Committee any additional information relevant to the discipline received. - D. No petition for reinstatement may be filed within one year following an adverse ruling on a previous petition.

-Rule 7.
+Rule 8.
 Lawyers Specially Admitted.